rht-labs/enablement-docs/exercises/1-the-manual-menace/README.md

 MEMORY_LIMIT=1Gi
 ```

+* You'll notice that this is different from how we defined our params for our projects.
+This is because there are multiple ways to do this.
+In cases like this, there may be a need to change some of these variables more frequently than others (i.e. giving the app more memory,etc.).
+In this case, it's easier to maintain them within their own separate params files.

 4. Create a new object in the inventory variables `inventory/host_vars/ci-cd-tooling.yml` called `ci-cd-tooling` and populate its `content` is as follows

 ```yaml